-In the r-phase, the node receives packets with all message types but processes only packets with message types 5-8 and routes data packets as specified in [3].
+In the r-phase, the node core receives packets with all message types but processes only packets with message types 5-8 and routes data packets as specified in [3].
 It also processes packets with message types 9-11 as described in this document.
-In addition, it calls the Adaptive module each time it receives a RRep routing packet as a source node.
+In addition, it sends a copy of the packet to the Monitor component each time it receives RRep routing packets as a source node.